AnswerDotAI/fastsql/README.md

     User(name='rlt', pwd='bar')

-Change a value in a record.
+Change a value in a record by updating an object, and passing the updated object to `update()`:

 ``` python
 user.pwd = 'baz'